GreggtheDev/lambda-expressions/README.md

 - Use `Function` to convert a string to its length.
 - Use `Consumer` to print a string.
 - Use `Supplier` to supply a default message.
+- Add error handling for null inputs where applicable.
 - Test and print results of each lambda expression in the `BuiltInLambdaExample` class.

 ## How to Run